mcode/rems-setup/README.md

 # rems-setup

-This repository contains all of the Docker, setup scripts, and documentation for running the entire **REMS Integration Prototype** stack.
+This repository contains all of the Docker, setup scripts, and documentation for running the entire **REMS Integration Prototype** environment.
+Use of this repository is recommended for users trying to set up the REMS environment for the first time.

 ## REMS Integration Prototype